sumitk/MeetupPack/notes/PresentationNotes.md

 Titanium has a XMLHTTPRequest type object that is used to make remote service calls.
 The browser's native XHR object will not work due to implementation details of the Titanium Mobile SDK.

+### 13-16: Native UI

+Titanium exposes a number of native UI components, such as table views, tabs, text fields, and more.
+To get an idea of what is available, check out [the Kitchen Sink example](http://github.com/kwhinnery/KitchenSink).
+You may or may not want to actually demo the Kitchen Sink in your presentation - it's actually a good tool for getting a feel for what is possible using Mobile SDK components.
+As pointed out on slide 16, the API for creating components is, where possible, uniform across platforms.

+### 17: More APIs

+Some additional APIs are listed on this slide.
+Point out that the team consistently releases more APIs to expose a larger number of device capabilities, and that while the process is not yet well documented, the mobile SDK is built on an extensible architecture that can be augmented by anyone to add additional native functionality to the mobile SDK.

+### 18: More Examples

+The resources linked on this slide point out the examples on our doc site.
+These are points for further exploration for attendees.

+### 19: Titanium Developer

+On this slide, you will explore the capabilities of the Titanium Developer (capital "D" Developer for short), which is the app you download from appcelerator.com.
+This app requires that you log in the Developer Network (or sign up for an account).
+To create mobile apps, you will need Beta access, as described in `/notes/Setup.md`.
+Point out that Developer is its self an open source Titanium Desktop application.

+Developer helps app devs deploy to simulator, device, and package for distribution.

+### 20: Hello World

+At this point, attendees should fire up Developer and create their first mobile project (or at least follow the presenter through the process).
+Go over the code structure of the newly generated project.
+Areas of interest
+include:

+- `/build` -- Build artifacts generated from Developer.
+DON'T TOUCH unless you know what you are doing.
+- `/Resources` -- The logical webroot of the application, where all assets, HTML, CSS, and JS source goes.
+- `/Resources/iphone` -- Any assets in this directory will be deployed over the top of anything in /Resources on iPhone
+- `/Resources/android` -- Same as above - this is for Android-specific assets.
+- `/tiapp.xml` -- Your app's configuration file.
+Default windows, tabs, and app options.

+### 21: Resources

+This is a compendium of resources new devs should have at their disposal - we respond ASAP to support issues, and hang out on IRC most of the day.
+The people to ping are:

+- Kevin Whinnery - `kwhinnery` - Titanium and Entourage developer and scribe
+- Marshall Culpepper - `marshall_law` - Titanium Desktop Lead
+- Don Thorp - `donthorp` - Mobile project lead (Android)
+- Blain Hamon - `blainH` - Mac OS X and iPhone Guru
+- Nolan Wright - `nwright` - CTO/Tech Lead for Appcelerator
+- Jeff Haynie - `jhaynie` - CEO/Head Honcho

+### 22: Mobile Lab

+Requires all folks have beta access (or at least presenter, so the group can follow along).
+Slide describes objective and APIs used.
+Highlight that no 3rd party JS library is required to run Titanium, though jQuery is currently used for convenience in this example.

+### 23: Bootstrapping

+Anyone attempting this demo will need to have the Titanium Developer installed, plus any mobile SDK they plan on targeting.
+Android developers will need the 1.5 SDK installed, and iPhone developers (on Mac) will need the 3.0 or 3.1 beta SDK installed.
+This demo was coded to the 0.4.0 version of the Titanium Mobile APIs.
+It should work on any version, but your mileage may vary.
+The 0.4.0 SDK version is located in the `/code` directory along with the sample.

+### 24 - 35: Code by numbers

+These slides will take you step by step through the development process, highlighting pieces of the API for making remote service calls, storing properties, and more.
+The code for these samples is hosted on gist.github.com - if you're going to be offline, you may want to stash these snippets away before presenting.
+At some point I might bring them into the documentation also.
+Proceed through numbered examples, pasting in the code from the corresponding number.
+The sample application code will be stubbed out, and will reference a number in a comment that should be replaced with the actual code contained in the Gist.

+## Conclusion

+If you're doing a 3 hour session, you would encourage your attendees at this point to experiment on their own with whatever apps they plan on creating.
+This will allow them to get comfortable with the SDK and the doc/support resources available so that they can independently continue developing Titanium applications.